New iPad Mini release date, price, news and features

 The new iPad Mini comes with an 8MP f/2.4 aperture rear camera while the front camera is a little less high spec with a 7MP f/2.2 rating.

 We don't yet know the exact battery size.
-Apple never usually unveils these specs, and instead we know the company thinks it'll last 10 hours of "surﬁng the web on Wi‑Fi, watching video, or listening to music".
+Apple never usually unveils these specs, but the company has said it thinks the battery will last 10 hours of "surﬁng the web on Wi‑Fi, watching video, or listening to music".

-We won't know what size cell the company has opted for until someone manages to get a hold of one of these and breaks it open to see what's inside.
+We won't know what size cell Apple has opted for until someone manages to get a hold of one of these and breaks it open to see what's inside.

 New iPad Mini OS and power

-This comes running iOS 12 software right out of the box, and we can almost gurantee it'll support iOS 13 when it launches later in 2019.
+This comes running iOS 12 software right out of the box, and we can almost gurantee it will support iOS 13 when that launches later in 2019.

 You should get continued support for Apple updates over the next couple of years, if the company sticks to its normal release routine.
 You'll also be able to use the Apple Pencil with a variety of apps you can directly download from the App Store, which is something unavailable on previous iPad Mini models.